mihaidimoiu/mem_reutil_linkedlist_c/README.md

 Files:

-ex2.c - Implementation code C \n
+- ex2.c - Implementation code C
-ex2.h - Header file C \n
+- ex2.h - Header file C
-struct.h - Defining struct used for this \n
+- struct.h - Defining struct used for this

 This program has 5 unit tests written in C and executed in main